 - United Drug Company sells Boots to British investors including John Boot.

-- Elizabeth Arden opens beauty spa in Maine.
+- Elizabeth Arden opens the Maine Chance beauty spa/health farm in Maine.

 - Lalique severs ties with Coty.

-- Lancôme founded by Armand Petitjean and the d’Ornano brothers.
+- Lancôme founded by Armand Petitjean and Guillaume d’Ornano.

-- Max Factor opens the Max Factor Make-up Studio in Los Angeles.
+- Max Factor opens the renovated Max Factor Make-up Studio in Los Angeles.

 - M. Stein Cosmetic Company acquired by Anstin Alexander and Leon Kutzer.